joedefen/vappman/README.md

     * NOTES:
       * `ESC` clears the filter and jumps to the top of the listing.
       * Each time the filter is changed, the position jumps to the top of the listing.
 * Use `i` to install apps, and `r` to remove apps.
-When you install or remove an app, `appman` drops out of `curses` mode, runs the `appman` command so you can see the result, and then prompts your to hit ENTER to return to `vappman.
+When you install or remove an app, `appman` drops out of `curses` mode, runs the `appman` command so you can see the result, and then prompts you to hit ENTER to return to `vappman`.
+* Use `s` to sync (update appman itself).
 * Use `t` to "test" an installed app.
 This launches a terminal emulator and then the app so you can see issues.
 This is not for daily use obviously, but for after install or when having unknown issues and you wish to start the investigation.
-  * You must have one of these terminial emulators (and they are searched for in order): konsole, gnome-terminal, xfce4-terminal, lxterminal, alacritty, guake, tilix, sakura, terminator, or kitty.
+  * You must have one of these terminal emulators (and they are searched for in order): konsole, gnome-terminal, xfce4-terminal, lxterminal, alacritty, guake, tilix, sakura, terminator, or kitty.

 ## Example Screenshot (of v0.9 ... current release will vary slightly)
 ![vappman-with-filter](https://github.com/joedefen/vappman/blob/main/images/vappman-with-filter.png?raw=true).